IfyN/crud-todo/README.md

 A CRUD To-do application

-- built to update knowledge on Vanilla JS
+- built to refresh knowledge on Vanilla JS